-We've said it before, but we will say it again… first impressions count!
+You've heard it before, but we'll say it again… first impressions count!

 Bedrooms, kitchens and bathrooms are areas that are of particular interest to tenants.
 Make sure you have an exterior shot as this could be a make or break decision to click through on a listing for a potential tenant.

 This is one of those scenarios where it does pay to bring in a professional.
-The benefits of working with a photographer are they will know precisely how to present and frame-up photos to show a property in its best possible light.
+The benefits of working with a photographer are they'll know precisely how to present and frame-up photos to show a property in its best possible light.

-It is essential to know which time of the year is optimal for obtaining a tenancy, especially if you are listing your rental for this first time.
+It's essential to know which time of the year is optimal for obtaining a tenancy, especially if you're listing your rental for this first time.

-January and February are, without a doubt, the most optimal time to advertise your rental property as demand significantly increases during this time of year.
-This is because of the ‘new year; new you’ vibe and people looking for a fresh start to the year.
+Without a doubt, January and February are the most optimal time to advertise your rental property as demand significantly increases during this time of year.
+This is because of the ‘new year, new you’ vibe and people are generally looking for a fresh start to the year.

 If you miss out on listing your property earlier in the year, June to August is also a great time to get that property out in the market.
 Six-month tenancy leases expire, making this another peak period for advertising.
 It's a simple supply-and-demand situation.

 'The most important thing to remember is you must know your audience' - Lewis Howes

-Marketing 101; know your audience.
-Understand who you're appealing to and what do they want?
-What are they prepared to pay for it?
-How do you speak to them?
-Ask your agent about the type of tenants moving into the area to make sure you’re up to date with your target market.
+Ask your leasing agent about the type of tenants moving into the area to make sure you’re up to date with your target market.
 Attracting the right prospective tenant should be approached in much the same way you'd sell your property to a potential buyer.

 It's important to find the balance between too little and too much information.